rainlanguage/specs/ob-yaml.md

 ## Sentry Analytics

 The app will optionally collect analytics data to send to Sentry.
 This functionality is opt-in and disabled by default.
-If you are willing to share your analytics data, it will help us identify UI bugs and provide the best possible user experience.
+This data helps us identify UI bugs and provide the best possible user experience.

 Optional fields:
 - `sentry` (defaults to 'false')